ranchgainers/atone-airdrop/README.md

 node convert-balances.js
 ```

-2. Update `CURRENT_DATA_VERSION` in `app.js`
-3. Commit and deploy
+2. Commit and deploy

-Users will automatically re-download on their next visit.
+3. Users will automatically get the new data on their next visit (browser cache will refresh)

 ## License